DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 fully understand what constitutes the Internet’s reality.
-The opposition between ‘real’ and ‘virtual’ life is certainly the most absurd outcome of this misunderstanding since it denies the reality of an increasing number of relations, situations, and actions.
+The opposition between ‘real’ and ‘virtual’ life is certainly the most absurd outcome of this misunderstanding since it denies the reality of an increasing number of relations, situations and actions.
 Ultimately this confusion between ‘real’ and ‘virtual’ obscures another even more insidious distinction, between the real and the material.
 To be more exact, it is the immateriality of the relations generated through the mediation of